sam-may/higgs_dna_tutorial.github.io/index.md

          statistics.
 If this is a data job, you have processed less events than you intended!
 ```
 In this case, this is because some of the input nanoAOD files are corrupt.
 For MC, this simply reduces our statistics; however, for data we should ensure that all events are properly processed.
 Given that this is just a tutorial exercise, we can live with the 0.5% of missing data jobs.
 By default, HiggsDNA will "retire" a job after 5 unsuccesful tries.
 This allows the script to finish merging all of the outputs so you at least have something to work with.
-If you wish to resubmit all of the failed jobs again, you can do so by rerunning `run_analysis.py` with the `--resubmit_retired` argument.
+If you wish to resubmit all of the failed jobs again, you can do so by rerunning `run_analysis.py` with the `--unretire_jobs` argument.
 This will also reperform the merging and scale1fb calculation, so all of your MC will still be correctly normalized.

 HiggsDNA will also tell us exactly which jobs failed so we can navigate to their respective directories and investigate the log files, rerun locally by hand, etc:
 ```